346 Main Library | 1408 West Gregory Drive | Urbana IL 61801 | 217-333-3777 | askacurator@library.illinois.edu

 01/MSS00004 T.W.
 Baldwin collection, 1949Add to your cart.
 (10.5 Cubic Feet)

-The library collection consists of more than 5,800 volumes of 16th-, 17th-, and 18th-century texts of classical authors, commentaries, Bibles and prayer books, rhetorics, histories, and English literature, particularly of the Elizabethan period.
-The catalog groups books by subject, listing author, short title, and place and year of publication; shelfmarks ...
+The T.W.
+Baldwin collection consists of more than 5,800 volumes of 16th-, 17th-, and 18th-century texts.
+Types of materials include works by classical authors, commentaries, Bibles and prayer books, rhetorics, histories, and examples of English literature, particularly of the Elizabethan Period.
+The catalog groups books by subject, listing author, short title, ...

 01/MSS00005 Ewing Cannon Baskette papers, 1808, 1820-1976Add to your cart.
 (262.5 Cubic Feet)